The United States is known for its variety of holidays, including New Year’s Eve, Christmas, Thanksgiving, and, of course, the Fourth of July.

-Back in the 18th century, the United States was ruled under the Kingdom of Great Britain.
-It all started when a group of people sailed across the ocean and “founded” what are now the states along the Eastern Coast.
-However, this group of settlers was unhappy about the stringent demands that the UK had, such as high taxes and unfair representation.
+Up until the late 1700s, the United States was a colony belonging to the Kingdom of Great Britain.
+The modern history of the United States began when a group of people known as pilgrims sailed across the ocean and “founded” what are now considered the states.
+This group of settlers was, however, unhappy with the constant and overwhelming demands that the United Kingdom imposed on them, such as high taxes and unfair representation.

-After deliberation, a group of these settlers decided to break free from Great Britain by writing the Declaration of Independence, which effectively made the colonies their own country (and the beginning of the United States).
-The Continental Congress, as they were called, declared that the thirteen American colonies were no longer subject to the British monarchy and were now united and independent states.
-This was declared on July 4, 1776, and has been celebrated ever since.
+The Continental Congress, as they were originally called, declared that the thirteen American colonies were no longer subject to the British monarchy and were now united and independent states.
+This was declared on July 4, 1776, and has been celebrated ever since as Independence Day.

-The President of the United States also celebrates, but in his own way: some previous presidents have held public rallies and events, while others celebrate at home with their families (or go on vacation!)
+The President of the United States also celebrates, but in his own way: some previous presidents have held public events, while others celebrate at home with their families.

 In 1902, Teddy Roosevelt spoke to 200,000 people in Pittsburgh at a rally; in 1930, Herbert Hoover took a casual vacation by the Rapidan River in Virginia; all the way in 2008, Bush hosted a naturalization ceremony, where more than 70 people from 30 countries were embraced as new US citizens.

 Do you celebrate July 4?
 Let us know in the comments!